bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

         .ToList();
     ```

 1. The implementation of `FindProduct(string id)` is similar, except for querying a single record by matching the `ID`.
-Pay attention to that fact that the `ID` is received as string, but it needs converting to `ObjectId`.
+Pay attention to the fact that the `ID` is received as a string, but it needs converting to `ObjectId`.

     The transformation to the model remains identical.
 However, we should also handle when there is no matching record found and return a `null` value in this case (without converting anything to a model).